-Ever since I started this blog I have always wanted to visit the unique chimney cave called Moaning Cavern that you can actually rappel into.
+Ever since I started this blog, I have wanted to visit the unique chimney cave called Moaning Cavern that you can actually rappel into.
 This cave is one of only a few like this in the United States, and it is one of the longest rappels into a cave in the entire country.
-It is not an experience that you are able to do very often and something that you will be telling your friends about for months.
-Here is all the info (sorry the photos are all with an iPhone).
+It is not an experience that you can do very often and something that you will be telling your friends about for months.
+Here is all the info (sorry, the photos are all with an iPhone).

 - Cost: Prices here

 - Hours:Mon – Fri: 11AM – 3PM, Sat-Sun: 9AM – 5PM

 - Location: 5350 Moaning Cave Rd, Vallecito, CA 95251

 - Information from my visit in 2016

 This spot is pretty far from a lot of the major cities, but you could day trip to it from Sacramento.
 For everyone else though, I would recommend grabbing a hotel in Murphys and making a weekend out of it.
 The cavern is located a few miles off the major highway at the end of a two-lane road.
 There is a dirt parking lot there with a lot of spots.

 After arriving, you will check-in at the small store and get your tickets for the rappel or the zip line or both.
 I ended up doing both as I wanted to experience the zip line as well.
 If you do both, then you should do the zip line first as that way, the experiences will get more intense as you go from the zip line to the rappel.